Specify this S-function drives a function-call subsystem attached to interrupt service routines

 read and write from the function-call subsystem by using a block that

 has no computational overhead.
 To ensure safe task transitions between

 period and asynchronous tasks, use the

-For data transfers between two asynchronously executed (cyan) function-call subsystem, the engine validates that the appropriate asynchronous task transition blocks exits.
+For data transfers between two asynchronously executed (purple) function-call subsystem, the engine validates that the appropriate asynchronous task transition blocks exits.